How Is Beef Dry Aged

 Main Subheading

-However, dry-aging has seen a resurgence in recent years, fueled by a growing appreciation for quality, flavor, and artisanal food production.
+Still, dry-aging has seen a resurgence in recent years, fueled by a growing appreciation for quality, flavor, and artisanal food production.
 Chefs and discerning consumers alike recognize the unique characteristics that dry-aging imparts to beef, making it a sought-after delicacy in high-end restaurants and butcher shops.
-Unlike wet-aging, where beef is aged in a vacuum-sealed bag, dry-aging allows the meat to breathe, concentrating its flavors and developing a distinctive crust.
+But unlike wet-aging, where beef is aged in a vacuum-sealed bag, dry-aging allows the meat to breathe, concentrating its flavors and developing a distinctive crust.
 This crust not only protects the meat during aging but also contributes to the overall flavor profile, adding a nutty, almost cheese-like note to the final product.

 Comprehensive Overview